-Adam Charnes focuses his practice on appellate, constitutional and complex business litigation.
+Adam Charnes focuses his practice on appellate, constitutional and complex commercial litigation.
 Mr. Charnes has extensive experience in cases pending in federal and state courts of appeals across the nation, including the United States Supreme Court.
 He also has been responsible for a broad range of business litigation matters, including contract, business torts, environmental, copyright and other commercial litigation.
 He regularly represents clients in constitutional litigation.
 Mr. Charnes is a fellow of the prestigious American Academy of Appellate Lawyers.

 Following law school, Mr. Charnes served as a law clerk to Supreme Court Justice Anthony M. Kennedy and to Judge J. Harvie Wilkinson III of the U.S. Court of Appeals for the Fourth Circuit.
 Prior to joining the firm, he was an associate at a Washington, D.C. law firm and then was an executive-level in-house litigator for a Fortune 500 company.
 From 2002 to 2003, Mr. Charnes served as the Principal Deputy Assistant Attorney General for the Office of Legal Policy at the United States Department of Justice.
 At the Office of Legal Policy, he was responsible for various legal policy matters, including counter-terrorism policy and civil justice reform, and for assisting with the selection and confirmation of federal judges.